JupiterOne/jupiterone-mcp-server/README.md

 Open the displayed URL in your browser to access the testing interface where you can:

 - **Tools Tab**: Test all 5 available tools interactively

   - `test-connection` - Verify API connectivity
-  - `list-alert-rules` - List alert rules with filtering options
+  - `list-rules` - List rules with filtering options
   - `get-rule-details` - Get detailed rule information
   - `get-active-alerts` - View currently active alerts
   - `evaluate-rule` - Trigger on-demand rule evaluation

 - **Resources Tab**: View account resources

   - `jupiterone://account/summary` - Account overview and statistics
   - `jupiterone://rules/all` - Complete list of all rules